 … Another one opens.

 This is also a shift I made in the few months.
-I used to buy just the cheapest products in the supermarket, I bought grapefruits in May and berries in November, bananas for 90 cents a kilo and peaches from outside Europe.
-But after a while I realised how stupid this is and I made an easy switch, to buy fruit and veggies at the local market instead of in the supermarket.
-This is also more fun, because you see so many fresh products and at the market, everyone is always in for a chat.
-I ask them what they could recommend and where the products come from, and so I’ve eaten the most delicious oranges I’ve ever eaten.
+I used to buy just the cheapest products in the supermarket.
+I bought grapefruits in May and berries in November, bananas for 90 cents a kilo and peaches from outside Europe.
+But after a while I realised how stupid this is and I made an easy switch.
+I decided to buy fruit and veggies at the local weekly market instead of in the supermarket.
+This is also more fun!
+Because you see so many fresh products and at the market, everyone is always in for a chat.
+I ask them what they could recommend and where the products come from.
+And so I’ve eaten the most delicious oranges I’ve ever eaten.

 This is just an example, how you can easily switch to a more sustainable option, without spending more time or money.